 How to set up Time Machine on your Mac

-- Connect the storage drive to your Mac
+- Connect a storage drive to your Mac.

-- You should see an alert on your Mac asking if you want to use the drive with Time Machine.
-Click Use as Backup Disk
+- As long as the drive is formatted correctly, you should see an alert on your Mac asking if you want to use the drive with Time Machine.
+Click Use as Backup Disk.

 - Choose Backup Disk, select the storage device you wish to back up to, and click Use Disk